metacpan/metacpan-cpan-extracted/distros/W/WebService-GoogleAPI-Client/CONTRIBUTING.md

 - refactor to improve test coverage
 - clean up the test structure
 - survey other Google Perl modules
-- explore handling of batch requests
+- implement batch requests - really an interface question more than the technicalities
 - API worked examples with help functions
 - ability to examine CHI cache and introspect on Client instance metrics ( number of HTTP calls, cache size, TTL data sent/received etc )
 - comparison with other language Client libraries
-- The structure under the AuthStorage is ugly and needs some love

 Github Repo: [https://github.com/pscott-au/WebService-GoogleAPI-Client]